 Dog adoption is a great way to provide a loving home for an animal in need.
 But how do you know which dog breeds are best suited for your family?
 To make this decision easier, we showcase the five best dog breeds for families.

-Before you choose your dog, take a look at the bigger picture.
-Try to resist the temptation to go for the cutest, cuddliest, adorable dog you can find.
-It’s more important that you choose the best dog breeds for kids.
+Before you choose your dog, think about the big picture.
+It is tempting to go for the cutest, cuddliest, most adorable dog you can find.
+But it’s much more important that you choose the best dog breed for your family.

 Consider your lifestyle, your home, your family and try to find a dog breed that fits best with your life.
 After all, your new dog will be part of your family for many years to come.
 Making sure that you are both happy is an important thing to consider.